liferay/liferay-docs/devGuide/en/chapters/01-introduction.markdown

  *Extension Environment*.
 Ext plugins were introduced in Liferay 6.0 to replace the extension environment in order to simplify development.
-For instructions on converting an existing Extension Environment into a plugin, see the section on migrating old extension environments in chapter 12.
+For instructions on converting an existing Extension Environment into a plugin, see the section on migrating old extension environments in Chapter 13.

 ---